Medical Devices — United States

 Certification Introduction

-For medical devices to enter the U.S. market, they are subject to regulation by the U.S. Food and Drug Administration (FDA).
-Market access is managed through a classification-based approach according to product risk levels, and obtaining FDA compliant access is a necessary prerequisite for the legal sale of products in the U.S. market.
+For medical devices to enter the U.S. market, they must be regulated by the U.S. Food and Drug Administration (FDA).
+A classified access management system is implemented based on product risk levels, and obtaining FDA compliance access is a necessary prerequisite for products to be legally sold in the U.S. market.
+Enterprises need to match the corresponding compliance path according to product classification to ensure that they meet the safety and performance requirements specified by FDA.

 Technical Requirements